moelholm/moelholm.github.io/_posts/2016-10-23-spring-bean-qualification.md

 This will make the `WebServiceBusinessEventLogger` bean "win".

 Notice the difference from the previous solutions:
-<blockquote>Using Spring's @Primary annotation on a bean is a global decision: every injection point will get the chosen bean.</blockquote>
+<blockquote class="blockquote">Using Spring's @Primary annotation on a bean is a global decision: every injection point will get the chosen bean.</blockquote>
 This may seem like a weird solution.
 And in production code - using it like this - perhaps it is.
 But this is not where `@Primary` shines.
 Rather:
-<blockquote>The @Primary bean feature is interesting when used together with @Profile to activate the primary bean at runtime.
+<blockquote class="blockquote">The @Primary bean feature is interesting when used together with @Profile to activate the primary bean at runtime.

 OR: